georgerobescu/urbit-visor/guides/building-uv-extensions/README.md

 createButton.addEventListener("click", createChannel);
 ```

-The `createChannel()` function we can just copy from the Urbit Notes webapp source code.
+We will be taking the `createChannel()` function we wrote in the Urbit Notes webapp as it will work just the same here.

 ```ts
 async function createChannel() {